-If you and your ex are unable to agree, however, you make have to file a petition asking a judge to intervene.
-Since courts are not willing to modify arrangements right now except under extreme circumstances, though, you should call a family law attorney first.
+If you are unable to agree, however, you make have to file a petition asking a judge to intervene.
+Since courts are not willing to modify arrangements except under extreme circumstances, you should call a family law attorney first.
 An experienced lawyer will review the situation and help you determine how best to proceed.

 3. Can I Keep My Children If I Think Visiting Their Other Parent Will Expose Them to COVID-19?

 If you violate a court-ordered arrangement, you could face legal consequences.
 As such, you should consider your position seriously before you refuse to let your children visit their other parent.